purescript/documentation/language/Type-Classes.md

 tenPoints = (Score 4) + (Score 6)
 ```

-That `derive` line replaced all this code!:
+That `derive` line replaced all this code:

 ```purs
 -- No need to write this